-If your content isn’t generating leads, increasing your Google ranking, and selling your products, it’s probably getting buried among the web “content noise”—the throng of competing content using similar (if not the same) keywords and search phrases instead of providing new,sought-after information, thus preventing your content from standing out.
+If your content isn’t generating leads, increasing your Google ranking, and selling your products, it’s probably getting buried in the internet “content noise”—the throng of competing content using similar (if not the same) keywords and search phrases instead of providing new, unique, and sought-after information, thus preventing your content from standing out.

 There is little worse a company can do to reduce its influence than to publish content that sounds the same as everyone else’s.